skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to his tomb, and a great stone slab was placed over it.

 Mordan was forever trapped, and none would dare to free him.
-At last the mighty Lich was defeated.
+At last the mighty lich was defeated.
 </div>

 <div class="document">